BojanKomazec/cpp-demo/README.md

 There is NO WARRANTY, to the extent permitted by law.
 ```

-To check which C++ compiler will be used, open CMakeCache.txt and find lines like:
+To check which C++ compiler will be used, open `build/CMakeCache.txt` and find lines like:
 ```
 //CXX compiler
 CMAKE_CXX_COMPILER:FILEPATH=/usr/bin/c++